maddie480/EverestUpdateCheckerServer/README.md

 To be able to use this method, you have to pass the content of the `code.txt` file in the Authorization header.

 You can also use these two methods with those two other files:
 * `/everestupdateexcluded.yaml`: this file lists all downloads that should be skipped on GameBanana for any reason.
 Corrupted zips or duplicates (f.e.
-Gauntlet is an older duplicate of Gauntlet Revamped) are automatically added to this. _If the most recent file on a GameBanana page is in this list, the whole page will be ignored by the update server._
+Gauntlet is an older duplicate of Gauntlet Revamped) are automatically added to this.
+Those files won't be checked again by the update checker server.
 * `/everestupdatenoyaml.yaml`: this file holds the list of all zips that have been downloaded and don't contain any everest.yaml, so that they aren't downloaded again.

 ## Handling special cases